 She probably won't get breakfast in bed, flowers or even a gift.
-It's not likely that she'll get the afternoon off to have some "me" time or be told "Happy Mother's Day" from the person she created humans with.
+(And if she has very young kids, she won’t even get a homemade gift from school!)
+It's not likely that she'll get the afternoon off to have some "me" time, given a sweet card of gratitude and some may not even hear the words “Happy Mother’s Day”.

 Go out of your way to wish her a Happy Mother's Day.